 M.S. in Mechanical Engineering (2016) – Federal University of Rio de Janeiro

-Currently Pedro is a PhD student in the Aerospace Department at Texas A&M. He has B.S. and M.S. degrees from Universidade Federal do Rio de Janeiro.
-Currently Pedro serves as a Graduate Research Assistant at Texas A&M. During his masters he worked in collaboration with Embraer in order to develop morphing structures and structure health management techniques.
-He also receive scholarships from INCT (Brazilian National Institute of Science and Technology) and CAPES (Coordination for the Improvement of Higher Education Personnel) to develop shape memory alloy characterization techniques, and actuator prototypes for control surfaces.
-He is also an avid programmer and the developer of Aeropy.
+Pedro is a Ph.D. student in the Aerospace Department at Texas A&M. He has B.S. and M.S. degrees from Universidade Federal do Rio de Janeiro.
+He works on developing morphing technology for avian-inspired UAVs and low-boom supersonic transports (SST).
+During his masters, he worked in collaboration with Embraer in order to develop morphing structures and structural health management techniques.
+He also received scholarships from INCT (Brazilian National Institute of Science and Technology) and CAPES (Coordination for the Improvement of Higher Education Personnel) to develop shape memory alloy characterization techniques and actuator prototypes for control surfaces.
+He is also an avid programmer and developer of Aeropy.

 Current Research Projects:

 - Artificial muscle work-loops with zoologists from UBC

 - Low-boom, Morphing Supersonic Transport

 Previous Research Projects: